senacor-hackathon-cloud-2021/gcp/README.md

-# gcp-documentation
+# GCP documentation

-Documentation and Walkthroughs for the Google Cloud Platform tryouts
+Documentation and Walkthroughs for the Google Cloud Platform can be accessed in the [Wiki](https://github.com/senacor-hackathon-cloud-2021/gcp-documentation/wiki).